thulin82/website/content/kunskap/bygg-ett-eget-php-ramverk.md

 /**
  * Bootstrap the framework.
  */
-// Were are all the files?
-define("ANAX_INSTALL_PATH", realpath(__DIR__ . "/.."));
+// Where are all the files?
+Booth are needed by Anax. define("ANAX_INSTALL_PATH", realpath(__DIR__ . "/.."));
 define("ANAX_APP_PATH", ANAX_INSTALL_PATH);